General Information: Grades and Credits

 |Grade Points Awarded|

-Grade points used to calculate GPA are outlined in the table above.
-Over the course of the high school career, all semester GPAs are combined to comprise the cumulative GPA; however, class rank is based on total accumulated grade points, not GPA.
+Grade points are awarded based on the table at the end of this section.
+These grade points are used in computing a GPA.
+Over the course of the high school career, all semester GPAs are combined to comprise the cumulative GPA.
+However, class rank is based on total accumulated grade points, not GPA.

-Students who take a full schedule all four years and weighted courses earn more grade points than students who take fewer weighted courses or who take a partial schedule.
-Coursework taken outside the school day will count toward graduation credit, but not toward GPA.
+Students who take a full schedule all four years, and include as many weighted courses as possible (make sure these weighted course choices are educationally sound and earn more grade points than students who take fewer weighted courses or who take a partial schedule during the senior year.
+Any coursework taken above or beyond the normal course load per school day will count toward credit for graduation, but not toward GPA.

-Weighted courses are available in select subject areas.
-These courses carry an additional grade point value and some offer college credit as well.
+Weighted courses are available in selected subject areas.
+They carry an additional grade point value and some offer college credit as well, due to the nature of the class.
 Weighted courses are determined according to the following criteria:

 - Project Lead the Way courses